Tanuj602/FinanceProjectAutomation/README.md

 ============================================================
 Portfolio loaded.
 Ask anything about the data.

-Example questions:
-  • What is my total tech exposure?
-  • Which account has the highest unrealized gains?
-  • How much is in dividend ETFs vs growth ETFs?
-  • What percentage of the portfolio is international?
-  • Which single position is the largest holding?

 You: What is my total tech exposure?

 Claude: Tech holdings represent approximately 34% of the investable portfolio.
-The primary positions are VGT ($273k, Saving Invested Dow), VIGAX ($256k across two accounts), FSELX ($264k), and NVDA ($57k across Fidelity and Robinhood.
+The primary positions are VGT ($273k, Saving Invested Dow), VIGAX ($256k across two accounts), FSELX ($264k), and NVDA ($57k across Fidelity and Robinhood).
 Combined market value is approximately $612,000 across four accounts.

+You: Which account has the highest unrealized gain?
 ```

 ---